RaVeR76/BubbleBobbleBonkers/README.md

 * **Bug**
 Tried for hours on end to get Countdown timer to reduce as I levelled up but obviously when the game reloaded the countdown timer also reset to 60, as I had declared this at the start.
 I now declare it on the intro page for use in my gamezone code.
-I utilised localstorage again to store the level and countDown time.
+I utilised local storage again to store the level and countDown time.
 I wrote some code that when the level up button was presssed it increased the level variable by 1 & stored it in local storage.
 In my level up function, it checks the level value & therefore sets the countdown time accordingly (the higher the level the less time you have).

 * **Fix**